-War Box Office Collections (Worldwide): Hrithik Roshan- Tiger Shroff's Film Crosses 400 Crore Mark!
+War Box Office Collections (Worldwide): Hrithik Roshan-Tiger Shroff's Film Crosses 400 Crore Mark!

-Hrithik Roshan-Tiger Shroff's 'War' is on a roll at the box office in India and worldwide as the film's total worldwide collection went past the 400 crore mark GBOC.
+Hrithik Roshan-Tiger Shroff's 'War' is on a roll at the box office in India and worldwide, as the film's total worldwide collections went past the 400 crore mark GBOC (Gross Box Office Collections).

-In India, War had a good hold on second Monday and collected 4.75 crore nett (Hindi - 4.40 Cr and Tamil & Telugu - 0.35 Cr)!
-The total collections of the action spectacle now stands at a staggering 276.40 crore nett.
+In India, War had a good hold on the second Monday and collected Rs 4.75 crore nett (Hindi - Rs 4.40 Cr and Tamil & Telugu - Rs 0.35 Cr)!
+The total collections of the action spectacle now stand at a staggering Rs 276.40 crore nett.

 Trade analyst Taran Adarsh tweeted, "#War witnesses the normal weekday decline...
 Goes past ₹ 275 cr...
 Next target: ₹ 300 cr... #War [#Hindi; Week 2] Fri 7.10 cr, Sat 11.20 cr, Sun 13.20 cr, Mon 4.40 cr.
 Total: ₹ 264.40 cr.
 Including #Tamil + #Telugu: ₹ 276.40 cr. #India biz." (sic).

 In the overseas markets, War is on a rampage too.
-The break up of overseas markets are as follows:
+The break-up of overseas markets is as follows:

 WAR: Overseas GBO after 2nd Weekend - US$ 11.20 Mn (Rs.79.5 cr)